QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 >You will be jumping between these folders a lot, I really recommend putting your Staging folder, Project Cooked folder Ready or Not Pak directory to your Quick Access bar.
 {: .prompt-tip }

-### Alternative Cooking & Packaging Method
-There is another way to cook your map that does not produce shadercaches.
-But it requires some extra clicks and slower in the overall scheme of things.
-But if your Map is not loading correctly in game it is worth trying.

-1. Before you cook your map, open up *Project Settings > Packaging* and Disable `Share Material Shader Code` **BUT DO NOT RESTART THE EDITOR!**
-    * If you restart the editor, materials from cooked RoN assets will be broken.
-2. Cook the map as usual.
-3. After cooking completes, Re-Enable `Share Material Shader Code`.
-4. Stage your package as usual, however you will not need to delete the *"ShaderArchive-Global"* files.

 ## Testing your Map
 The easiest way to test your map is to simply load up the game and select it from the Mission Select screen.
 If all works well then it should take a couple of seconds to build WorldGen and plops you into the map.

-If you installed the Console Unlocker mod, you can also load into it faster by hitting ~ and typing `open YOURMAPNAME` and pressing execute.
-* `YOURMAPNAME` should be what the .umap name is called within your project.
-NOT the package name.
-* For Hell Comes to the Hills the command for opening it is `open Hell_Comes_to_the_Hills`.

 ### Common Issues with a Map not Loading